ampproject/amphtml/extensions/amp-form/amp-form.md

 The value for `action-xhr` can be the same or a different endpoint than `action` and has the same action requirements above.

 {% call callout('Important', type='caution') %}
-See [Security Considerations](#security-considerations) for notes on how to secure your forms endpoints.
+See the [Security Considerations](#security-considerations) section below for notes on how to secure your forms endpoints.
 {% endcall %}

 **other form attributes**